MarcialRosales/rabbitmq-ldap-integration/rabbitmq-4-pcf.md

 ## 1. Deploy standalone OpenLDAP server

 We chose to deploy [Pivotal Cloud Foundry](https://pivotal.io/platform) in [Google Cloud Platform](cloud.google.com‎).
+For this reason, we are going to deploy OpenLDAP in GCP too.

 Follow the below steps to deploy OpenLDAP as separate VM in GCP if LDAP server is not deployed.

 The steps below configures the base DN for users as

 ```
 ou=People,dc=datatx,dc=pivotal,dc=io